cisagov/dotgov-home/pages/home.md

 hero:
   heading: It should be easy to identify governments on the internet.
-  content: .gov is the top-level domain for US-based government organizations.
+  content: .gov is the top-level domain for U.S.-based government organizations.
   button:
     text: Get a .gov domain
     href: /registration/